mayusGomez/realtime-projects/livecomment/README.md

 - Docker and Docker Compose installed on your machine.
 - A browser or tool like `curl` to test the SSE endpoint.
+- Go 1.23 installed to execute the simulation of comments

 ---